Woodwork for Inventor integration with ERP

 Brief information on the topic.

 We receive many questions from our representatives and users about ways to integrate information generated by Woodwork for Inventor with the ERP system available in the company.
-This article is far from a detailed documentation dedicated to integration of these two systems.
+This article is far from a detailed documentation dedicated to the integration of these two systems.
 It rather presents general information and ideas, which will allow furniture designers to better understand their position within the company as generators of information and the importance of information generated by them.
 The article will also enable IT specialists (especially those who have no experience with CAD systems) to integrate these systems into a uniform information flow within the company with greater confidence.

 Why is there no specific, accurate and detailed description of such integration?
 Because there are many different ways of performing such integration, which depend on business models, purposes of information flows within the company and, finally, possibilities of the ERP system and information processed by the system.
 This is why we have numerous options of integration, and it is impossible to cover them all in detail.
 So those who intend to perform such integration can only carefully analyze business needs, possible outputs of the CAD system and ways of integrating this information into the general information flow of the company as effectively as possible, including its export to the ERP system.